 - technology and information

-Applicants must apply through a participating certified Colorado research institution or federal lab.
+Applicants must apply through one of the following Colorado research institutions.
 If you are interested in conducting industry-sponsored research please contact the technology transfer offices outlined below.

 - University of Colorado Boulder - Office of Contracts and Grants